-The increase in the technical provisions results from the market recovery in 2019 and the beginning of the new business.
-The increase in the risk margin is mainly due to the increase of the lapse risk within the underwriting risk.
+The decrease in the technical provisions results from the market downturn within the frame of the corona crisis, which partially recovered in the second half of 2020.
+The increase in the risk margin is mainly due to the increase of the lapse risk within the underwriting risk and the counterparty default risk.